Next-Generation Tools for innovative and efficient Reservoir Solutions

 ReservoirFlow

-ReservoirFlow is a modern open-source Python library developed by Zakariya Abugrin at Hiesab.
-ReservoirFlow is designed to study and model the process of fluid flow in porous media related to subsurface energy storage systems, reservoir simulation and engineering.
+To empower applications in local machines, ReservoirFlow is also provided as a modern open-source Python library developed by Zakariya Abugrin at Hiesab.
+ReservoirFlow allows to study and model the process of fluid flow in porous media related to subsurface energy storage systems, reservoir simulation and engineering.
 ReservoirFlow is the first reservoir simulator based on physics-informed neural network models and one of its kind in a sense that it allows comparing and combining analytical solutions, numerical solutions, and neurical solutions (i.e. solutions based on artificial neural networks).
-ReservoirFlow is planned to be a central platform between education and industry where scientific papers are implemented and distributed in a standard and accessible format with coding examples, tutorials, and trainings.
+We are also developing a cloud platform that will allow users to benefit from our services and upload or link data from various sources.

 ReservoirFlow is designed based on the modern Python stack for data science, scientific computing, machine learning, and deep learning with the objective to support high-performance computing including multithreading, parallelism, GPU, and TPU.
 Throughout our computing problems based on large simulation models, intensive benchmarking well be carefully designed and carried out to evaluate the performance of computing software (i.e. frameworks) and hardware (e.g. GPUs).
 The outcome of these tests will be used to further improve the performance of ReservoirFlow and to provide materials with recommendations about available computing tools, techniques and frameworks.
 ReservoirFlow is planned to support different backends including NumPy, SciPy, JAX, PyTorch, TensorFlow, and more.